 Auxiliary documents, such as proof of financial means, hotel reservations, or invitation letter from a personal contact in the Netherlands, proof of intent to return to one's home country, or proof of medical travel insurance may be required.
 (Visa holders should take copies of these documents with them on their travels.)

 If the visa applicant intends to visit more than one Schengen country on the same trip, the visa application should be submitted to the mission of his or her chief destination; if no country meets this qualification, then the visa can be obtained from the mission of the first Schengen country the applicant will enter.

 Visa applications take 15 to 30 days to process; visas are issued no more than three months before travel.
-Visa holders must report to the local municipality within 72 hours of arrival; this requirement is waived for visitors who rent accommodations in a hotel, campsite or similar.
+Visa holders must report to the local municipality within 72 hours of arrival.
+This requirement is waived for visitors who rent accommodations in a hotel, campsite or something similar.

 Tourist visas are issued for a maximum of 90 days in any 180-day period.
 Once your short-stay visa (type C) is issued, it will include the following specifics:

 - The starting date of the visa's validity

 - The number of days you are allowed in Schengen Area countries